7.4

 Breathable comfort for hot climates, but a hazard in the rain.

 The Allbirds Tree Runner is an exceptional shoe for a very specific mission: keeping your feet cool in hot, humid destinations.
-The eucalyptus fiber upper is incredibly breathable and the shoe is ultralight, making it a dream for summer city travel or tropical adventures.
+The eucalyptus fiber upper is incredibly breathable and the shoe is ultralight, a dream for summer city travel or tropical adventures.

 However, it's a specialist with critical flaws.
 It offers virtually no support and, most importantly, has dangerously poor traction on wet surfaces, a deal-breaker for any traveler who might encounter rain.
 If you need a shoe for a guaranteed hot, dry trip and prioritize breathability above all else, it's a great pick.
 For any other type of travel, it's a risky choice.